GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.4.5.md

    NEED NEW VASSAL CONTRACT!

+   New education type?
+Aeluran Servant?

    Maybe giving in to aelurans grants
    - stress loss
    - fertility
    - better genetic chance
    - cheaper ascension and blessing cost!

+   maybe if there are enough unhappy aeluran rulers close togethe (even across lieges), they band together to form a new kingdom apointing a more worthy male

+   could turn players government into an aeluran servant gov

+   event where aeluran sister arrests leiege and keeps him/her in their prison!

+   make fecund an actual aeluran ability, turn on at will!

+   enable matchmaking for AI, it can be handled differently but send a message if players children are chosen, penalities for refusing

+   having the player character lined up in front of a more powerful lord as a marriage option is fire though, maybe player can enhance odds of being chosen!!

    events:
    - SHAME naked walk througn capital, maybe for vassals too

+   the build new church holding for adviser still is selecting vassals owned counties

+   the red sister and aelurana dviser need game concept tool tips like vassal does in the character profile UI

+   aeluron sisters have little autonomy in their own matchmaking

+   aelrona rtillery are mandatory

 # REGENCY NOTES